msadecki1-chwy/FullTargetCard/README.md

 **Key decisions:**
 - Only the product name is included in the accessible name
 - Review information and price are not part of the link text
-- This prevents verbose announcements like "Wireless Bluetooth Headphones, 4.5 stars, 128 reviews, $89.99, link"
+- This prevents verbose announcements like "KONG Puppy Chew Dog Toy, Blue, Small, 4.5 stars, 128 reviews, $89.99, link"
-- Screen reader users get clean, descriptive link text: "Wireless Bluetooth Headphones, link"
+- Screen reader users get clean, descriptive link text: "KONG Puppy Chew Dog Toy, Blue, Small, link"

 ### 3. Clickable Card Implementation